* This post has been updated in 2019.

 It’s also true that there isn’t a lot to do there, but what’s there is enough for a few good days of fun.
 Continue below to see all the fun things to do in Invercargill!

 - the city walk, of course.
 Invercargill has a small center, so you can do it all on foot.
 It’s charming, with buildings from different times, which makes an interesting view.

 - Queen’s Park was probably my favorite place there!
 Beautiful park, with an amazing playground.
 There are many different gardens, loads of space to cycle, run, walk, skate and everything else.
-There’s even a little farm animal zoo and a museum there.
+There’s even a little farm animal zoo

 - Reading Cinema, to watch Finding Dory, because we had to.
 Loved it.
 The cinema is clean, nice, the sound is clear and the image is good.
 And the movie was amazing.
 Then in 2018, we went to watch League of Justice and it was still great!